 Now let’s see why you might need each of those functions and what details you should pay attention to.

-Purpose: To build a strong quality mailing list.
+Purpose: building a strong, high quality mailing list.

 However, while choosing an email service provider, make sure that you can set up a subscription form on your own.
 There must be a possibility to add sufficient space for text, images, and buttons.
-It must be also intuitive enough to edit the form you’re building: choosing the size, colors, typeface, shape, transparency, and any comfortable view — horizontal or vertical.
+It must also be intuitive enough to edit the form you’re building: choosing the size, colors, typeface, shape, transparency, and position on the page — horizontal or vertical.

-Besides, find out if the ESP offers its users different types of subscription forms, for example:
+Besides, find out if the ESP offers users different types of subscription forms, for example:

-- embedded form, which can be placed in a header, a footer, or a sidebar of a website;
+- embedded forms, which can be placed in a header, a footer, or a sidebar of a website;

-- pop-up window, which appears on top of page content after a predefined time spent on a website;
+- pop-up windows, which appears on top of page content after a predefined time on a website;

-- floating form, which is usually stuck to any part of the page and remains always visible while website visitors scroll the page.
+- floating forms, which is usually attached to any part of the page and remains visible when visitors scroll on the page.